Millennial leadership: How to foster a new crop of leaders

 Four strategies to develop younger members so they can effectively lead the fire service into the future

-Deputy Chief Ian Emmons will present “Passing the Torch: Millennial Leadership” at the IAFC’s ReIGNITE conference on Oct.
-21, 2020.
-Learn more and register here.
+Deputy Chief Ian Emmons presented “Passing the Torch: Millennial Leadership” at the IAFC’s ReIGNITE virtual conference.
+Register here to watch the on-demand session.

 Over the past decade, there has been a coming of age of sorts for fire departments across North America.
 As our seasoned veterans retire and their collective experiences and skills walk out the door, millennials are next in line to fill the chain of command.
 But have we done everything we can to prepare them for these roles?

 The answer to that question varies from department to department, but overall, it’s safe to say the fire service is feeling the growing pains of this generational issue.
 Fortunately, we still have time to prepare our young leaders for the next phase of their career.

 Resolving this issue won’t happen overnight, though.
 There are several important elements to passing the torch to younger leaders.
 Here we’ll address some sound strategies to help ensure the fire service has the future leaders it needs to flourish.
 But in order to get there, we must first understand some history.